gregunz/invertransforms/docs/color.md

 Module invertransforms.color
 ============================
-This modules contains transformations on the image channels (RBG, grayscale).
+This modules contains transformations on the image channels (RGB, grayscale).

-Generally this transformation cannot be reversed or it simply makes not much sense.
+Technically these transformations cannot be inverted or it simply makes not much sense, hence the inverse is usually the identity function.

 Classes
 -------